Get all the latest data for Istanbul

 How much are property prices expected to increase in Istanbul in 2026?

-As of early 2026, Istanbul residential property prices are expected to rise somewhere between 25 and 35% in nominal Turkish lira terms over the course of the year.
+As of 2026, Istanbul residential property prices are expected to increase by about 24% during the full year in nominal Turkish lira terms.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Istanbul.